tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCollections.md

 GetCollections
 -------------
 The GetCollections call retrieves a list of collections that are specific to your user name.
-This operation supports being called with an anonymous system Token created by [CreateApplicationSession][].

 ###Endpoint
 Use the following endpoint to access this operation: